 Imputed income is not subject to federal income tax withholding rules, but is subject to withholding for Social Security and Medicare taxes.

-The IRS has published a Premium Table with instructions on calculating imputed income in Publication 15-B .
+The IRS has published a premium table with instructions for calculating imputed income in Publication 15-B PDF.